 But the recurring motif, so far, is of violence – or violence sometimes being held at bay.
 There are concerns about whether places can be defended, or how.
 The importance of basic skills (building a chicken coop) become clear.
 In such a world, people can de-inscribe, or re-inscribe their pasts, although after four episodes these are starting to push through the cracks (character never quite escapes history).

-At first sight, The Death of Grass, now long out of print (and certainly worth republishing), seems old-fashioned.
+At first sight, The Death of Grass, now long out of print (and certainly worth republishing)[republished in 2009], seems old-fashioned.
 There are cars, but fewer.
 There are no motorways.
 In a world of fixed line phones, communication is harder.
 But in some ways, as catastrophe stories go, it is much more plausible.
 The virus that finally reaches Europe and the UK has been traced across Asia for some years, there have been international meetings about it, and yet no contingency plan has been put in place.
 The government remains confident that an antidote will be found.
 When it is finally clear that disaster has struck, the government seals the cities off – and is overthrown when its plans leak out to drop nuclear bombs on them to cull the population to cope with a world of potatoes and root crops.

 The families at the centre of the story get out of London on a tip-off and fight their way north, heading for a family farm in Cumbria that can be secured.
 As in Survivors there is a rape (though actual rather than attempted).
 Being closer to the war, there are more guns to hand, and far more men who know how to use them.
 Unlike in Survivors, some localities organise themselves.
 The families lose their cars as they are commandeered by a militia on the edge of Wetherby (I recall from memory).